Brown Butter Oatmeal Raisin Cookies

 Brown butter is the secret ingredient to this great recipe.
 It is also known as beurre noisette is simply butter that has melted, then cooked a step further so that the milk solids in the butter caramelize.
 This gives a wonderful caramel flavor to the butter.
 This method is used in these brown butter cookie recipes and brown butter ice cream

 The depth of flavor in the butter depends on how much it is left to caramelize after the butter melts.
 Too little and the flavor will be too mild to make a noticeable difference in the cookie dough.
+Too much and you run the risk of burning the milk solids and cooking off too much liquid which can ruin the dough structure.

 a birds eye view of an oat raisin cookie.